-- Appetite changes: It’s not unusual for a dog to go off her food a bit during this first week, or she may get hungrier.
+- It’s not unusual for a dog to go off her food a bit during this first week, or she may get hungrier.
 Whatever the change is, taking note of it can be a significant clue that the heat cycle has begun.

-- Swelling of the vulva: The amount of vulva swelling varies from dog to dog.
+- The amount of vulva swelling varies from dog to dog.
 Some dogs swell just a bit, while others swell quite a lot.
 Bleeding also varies, but typically bleeding is light during the first few days and grows a bit heavier mid-week.

 2. Estrus Stage

-The Estrus stage typically last from 5-14 days.
+The estrus stage typically last from 3-21 days and lasts 9 days on average.
 This is the time your dog is fertile (her actual heat) and where the ovaries begin to release eggs for fertilization.
-During this stage the dog will be willing to accept a male company.
+During this stage the female dog will be willing to accept male company.
 She will switch her tail to the side and she might try to be outside more often than normally.
 She is following her instinct to breed.
 During this period, symptoms include:

-- Softening of the vulva: Initial swelling subsides just enough to make the vulva soften enough for penetration.
+- Initial swelling subsides just enough to make the vulva soften enough for penetration.

-- Flirting: Whereas she previously tucked her tail to push away male company, she now begins to behave flirtatiously.
+- Whereas she previously tucked her tail to push away male company, she now begins to behave flirtatiously.
 E.g. inviting the male by turning her rear toward him and holding the tail high and out of the way.

 3. Diestrus Stage

-As Diestrus takes over, the fertile part of the heat cycle comes to an end.
+As diestrus takes over, the fertile part of the heat cycle comes to an end.
 This stage can last from 60-90 days and, at this point, the dog is no longer fertile.
-If the dog has been impregnated the Diestrus stage lasts from the end of the estrus until the birth of the puppies (around 60 days).
-Signs of the Diestrus stage include:
+If the dog has been impregnated, the diestrus stage lasts from the end of the estrus until the birth of the puppies (around 60 days).
+Signs of the diestrus stage include:

 - Most of the swelling is gone within one week’s time, but the vulva may remain slightly enlarged.

 4. Anestrus Stage

-This is the final stage of the dog heat cycle, also known as the resting stage.
+Anestrus is the final stage of the dog heat cycle, also known as the resting stage.
 This is the longest phase of a dog’s heat cycle, from 100-150 days, at the end of which the entire heat cycle starts again.

 How to handle a female dog in heat